Napa County Truck Accident Lawyers

 Texting While Driving

 California bans all individuals from using a handheld phone while driving as per Vehicle Code 23123.
 This law applies to all drivers and not just those operating bigger vehicles.
 Using the phone is a form of distracted driving that diverts attention from the road, leading to accidents.
-Unfortunately, our truck accident lawyers still encounter cases in Napa County where a victim gets injured because the trucker was texting.
+Unfortunately, truck accident lawyers still encounter cases in Napa County where a victim gets injured because the trucker was texting.

 Failure To Comply With Cargo Safety Measures